What is a bridging loan? Here’s our quick guide to bridging loans, how they work and the best way to apply.

-Bridging loans are a quick, convenient way to fund fast-moving property transactions, but what are the bridging loan eligibility criteria and what do you need to apply?
+Bridging loans are a quick, convenient way to fund fast-moving property transactions or plug temporary funding gaps, but what are the bridging loan eligibility criteria and what do you need to apply?

 |Table of Contents|